Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Benchmark-

-To curate the \dname-Tool dataset, we employ a meticulous approach that began with collecting diverse scenarios from various online corpora, ensuring our synthetic APIs and conversations were grounded in realistic contexts.
-Based on these scenarios, we designed 500 distinct synthetic APIs emulating real-world applications across various domains and generated queries by randomly sampling from this API pool—queries that either require tool invocation, rely on the LLM’s internal knowledge, or expose cases where the provided APIs are insufficient—followed by rigorous human verification for accuracy.
-For the \dname-RAG dataset, we selected common fact-based data from the RepE~\citep{zou2023representation} dataset (e.g., ``The Earth orbits the Sun”) to generate negative RAG queries that do not require retrieval, while positive RAG queries were generated from crawled recent news unseen by LLMs, necessitating retrieval of new information.
+To curate the \dname-Tool dataset, we employed a meticulous approach that began with collecting diverse scenarios from various online corpora, ensuring our synthetic APIs and conversations were grounded in realistic contexts.
+Based on these scenarios, we designed 500 distinct synthetic APIs emulating real-world applications across various domains.
+We then generated queries by randomly sampling from this API pool—queries that either require tool invocation, rely on the LLM’s internal knowledge, or expose cases where the provided APIs are insufficient—followed by rigorous human verification for accuracy.
+For the \dname-RAG dataset, we selected common fact-based data from the RepE~\citep{zou2023representation} dataset (\eg "The Earth orbits the Sun”) to generate negative queries that do not require retrieval, while positive queries were generated from crawled recent news unseen by LLMs, thereby necessitating retrieval of new information.

-By incorporating both tool usage and adaptive RAG, \dname serves as a robust benchmark for assessing LLM decision-making in complex scenarios.
+By incorporating both adaptive tool usage and adaptive RAG, \dname serves as a robust benchmark for assessing LLM decision-making in complex scenarios.
 Detailed benchmark statistics and creation methodology for \dname-RAG can be found in Appendix~\ref{app:sec:meca}.